Cat Fence Frequently Asked Questions

 How does this stop my cat from climbing?

 Traditional fences (like chain link) act like ladders and actually help cats climb over.
 Our fence eliminates that possibility.
 The strength prevents chewing through, and the flexibility stops climbing — when a cat pushes against it, the fence simply moves, so they can't get a grip.
+There are fence extensions shaped like a candy cane on the top of every fence - when cats climb up they are turned back around towards the ground.

 How will this stop my cat from digging?